brndd/joyful-slop/docs/readme.md

 * `button-combo` - multiple input buttons mapped to a single output.
 The output event will trigger when all the input conditions are met.
 * `button-latched` - a single button mapped to a single output, but each time the input is pressed, the output will toggle.
 * `axis` - a simple axis mapping
+* `axis-combined` - a mapping that combines 2 input axes into a single output axis.
 * `axis-to-button` - causes an axis input to produce a button output.
 This can be repeated with variable speed proportional to the axis' input value
 * `axis-to-relaxis` - like axis-to-button, but produces a "relative axis" output value.
 This is useful for simulating mouse scrollwheel and movement events.